 Consider enrolling in recurring payment plans for your rent or mortgage, utilities and car payment.
-When you set it and forget it, you can stay on track and keep your balance current – without that nagging “what-am-I-forgetting” feeling.
+When you set it and forget it, you can stay on track and kiss your forgetfulness goodbye.

 PLAY 5: Just wait

 Most of us can’t afford everything we want right now.
 Learning to be patient, delaying gratification and spacing out purchases can be a turning point for your budget.
-The next time you feel the urge to shop, give yourself several days to think about what the item is, why you want it, and if you can afford it.
+The next time you feel the urge to shop, give yourself several days to think about what the item is, why you want it and if you can afford it.
 Taking this time will help you cut down on impulse buys and may give you time to find a better price.
 You could even decide that you don’t want it after all.
 Already bought it?
 Put the item aside for a while.
-If you decide you can live without it, return it to the store.
+If you decide you can live without it, return it.

 PLAY 6: Play the long game

 A few months of mindful budgeting can make a difference, but reaching your goals takes time.
 Keep in mind that you’re playing a long game.
 If you slip up on your budget or don’t manage to save much money, don’t scrap the whole plan.
-Make adjustments, look for helpful resources and get back on track.
+Make adjustments, look for helpful resources like our free, downloadable budget worksheet and get back on track.
 Patience, good habits and consistency are the keys to a brighter financial future.